Skip to main content

 }

 When fine-tuning reasoning models on conversational data, only the last assistant message is trained on by default.
-For multi-turn reasoning, split the conversation so each assistant message is the final message in its own conversation.
+For multi-turn reasoning, split the conversation so each assistant message is the final message in its own example.

 {